-I, for one, have lost a few good sweaters to a year of over zealous dry cleaning, during which I turned a blind eye to perchloroethylene, one of many solvents used in the process.
+I, for one, have lost a few good sweaters to a year of overzealous dry cleaning, during which I turned a blind eye to perchloroethylene, one of many solvents used in the process.
 Perchloroethylene is labeled carcinogenic to humans by the EPA, and its disposal must be handled as hazardous waste.
 In fact, the solvent will be illegal in California by 2023, but we’re not quite there yet.
-Until then, we’re finding a cleaner way to wash and preserve clothing with these 12 green fabric care solutions (all in good-looking packages).
+Until then, we’re finding a cleaner way to wash and preserve clothing with these 12 delicate fabric care solutions (all in good-looking packages).

 N.B.: For more on maintaining a wardrobe over a lifetime, have a look at our Expert Advice with Antonio Centeno, author of the Real Men, Real Style blog.

-Above: A collaboration between French fashion brand A.P.C. and Australian skincare company Aesop, Fine Fabric Care is made with lemon and cedar wood for washing delicate garments.
-The 17-ounce bottle is undeniably pricey—it’s $39 at Aesop and €29 at A.P.C.—but only a half tablespoon is needed per wash.
+Above: A collaboration between French fashion brand A.P.C. and Australian skincare company Aesop, Fine Fabric Care is made with lemon and cedarwood for washing delicate garments.
+The 17-ounce bottle is undeniably pricey—it’s $39 at Aesop and €29 ($31) at A.P.C.—but only a half tablespoon is needed per wash.
 Photograph by John Verde for Fantastic Man magazine.

-Above: Formulated without the use of phosphates, volatile organic solvents, and any toxic acids or nonylphenols, Simply Clean’s Pure Soap Flakes are for laundering and hand washing delicate fabrics; $12.99 CAD from Well.ca.
+Above: Formulated without the use of phosphates, volatile organic solvents, and any toxic acids or nonylphenols, Simply Clean’s Pure Soap Flakes are for laundering and handwashing delicate fabrics; $12.99 CAD ($9.80) from Well.ca.

 Above: If you haven’t heard the story of Emanuel Bronner, the documentary, Dr. Bronner’s Magic Soapbox is worth a watch.
-Bronner came from a German soap making family and emigrated to the US in 1929 before founding his own soap company, Dr. Bronner’s.
+Bronner came from a German soap-making family and immigrated to the US in 1929 before founding his own soap company, Dr. Bronner’s.
 The line blends pure organic ingredients with a slightly religious slant (carried out as text written on the outside of the bottle).
-Dr. Bronner’s Sal Suds are an all-purpose liquid cleaner intended for use on laundry, dishes, floors, and more; $8.99 for the 16 ounce size.
+Dr. Bronner’s Sal Suds are an all-purpose liquid cleaner intended for use on laundry, dishes, floors, and more; $8.99 for the 16-ounce size.

 Above: Our go-to line of a household cleaners here at Remodelista is from Australian company Murchison-Hume.
 Their gentle alternative to dry cleaning is the Garment Groom Stain Remover & Clothes Refresher.
 Eco-friendly and with a white grapefruit scent, the spray is $7 from The Line.

-Above: The Common Good Laundry Detergent is an ultra concentrated formula good for up to 96 high efficiency wash loads; it’s plant-based and 100 percent biodegradable.
-The detergent is $31.99 for a 32 ounce glass bottle from Common Good, and the bottle is refillable at one of many retail locations found on the company’s site.
+Above: The Common Good Laundry Detergent is an ultra-concentrated formula good for up to 96 high-efficiency wash loads; it’s plant-based and 100 percent biodegradable.
+The detergent is $31.99 for a 32 ounce glass bottle from Common Good, and the bottle is refillable at any of the many retail locations found on the company’s site.

 Above: Based in Auckland, New Zealand, Wendyl Nissen has created a cleaning product line using only essential, natural ingredients.
-Above L: The Patchouli Laundry Powder is made from castile soap, patchouli, ylang ylang, and frankincense essential oils; $15.95 NZD ($12 USD) for a 1kg bag.
+Above L: The Patchouli Laundry Powder is made from castile soap, patchouli, ylang-ylang, and frankincense essential oils; $15.95 NZD ($12 USD) for a 1kg bag.
 Above R: The Mild Baby Laundry Powder is made from Dr. Bronner’s Baby Mild castile soap, baking soda, and washing soda; $9.95 NZD ($7 USD) for a 500g bag.
 For more on the products, see our post: Wendyl Nissen’s “No Nasty Chemicals” Philosophy.